 - Find a tie-in between the work you do and the eclipse, and promote that.
 You might even declare that your workforce contains “the best workers on the planet (or under the sun).”

-- Print and display eclipse celebration signs in prominent locations; you might even include a “countdown to the eclipse” digital sign that shows the hours and minutes until the eclipse occurs.
+- Print and display eclipse celebration signs in prominent locations; also, set up a “countdown to the eclipse” digital sign that shows the hours and minutes until the eclipse occurs.

 Let your imagination go wild and have fun with it!
 After all, this eclipse will be a once-in-a-lifetime event for most people — so live it up.